-The Committee are asked to review and approve the attached Annual Procurement Report 2021 - 2022.
+The Board is asked to review and approve the attached Annual Procurement Report 2021 - 2022 as submitted at the Finance & Physical Resources Committee meeting held on 7 December 2022.

 The report will be published on the College website no later than 31st December 2022 with notification on publication sent to Scottish Minister as per the Procurement Reform (Scotland) Act 2014.